Poetry Chapbooks (May, 2024) Page 2

 Due to difficulties in obtaining information in advance of chapbook releases, chapbook listings will be published at the end of each month, beginning with Issue 3 (May/June 2024).
 This post contains information about poetry chapbooks that we know about published during May, 2024.

-Information, including product descriptions, are provided by the publisher.
+Information, including product descriptions, is provided by the publisher and not a critical judgment.
 If we cover the book on this site, links will be included.

 Page: 1 | 2 | 3